Music censorship: United Kingdom

 The Frankie Goes to Hollywood song "Relax" generated controversy due to its suggestive lyrics; the chorus contained double entendres such as "when you want to suck to it" and "when you want to come", which were interpreted as being oblique references to oral sex and ejaculation respectively.
-On 11 January 1984, Radio 1 morning DJ Mike Read stopped the song on-air during a chart rundown to point out its "obscene" lyrics, and announced that he would no longer play the song during his show.
-The BBC subsequently restricted the song to evening airplay.
-When the band made statements in a Daily Express interview confirming the possibility of sexual connotations in the lyrics, the BBC banned "Relax" entirely.
-The ban only increased interest in the single, causing "Relax" to become the number-one song in the UK two weeks later.
+On 11 January 1984, Radio 1 morning DJ Mike Read stopped the song on-air during a chart rundown to point out its "obscene" lyrics and suggestive cover art, and announced that he would no longer play the song during his show.
+The BBC subsequently suppressed the song from most airplay on Radio 1, and banned the song from appearing on its television programme Top of the Pops.
+The controversy only increased interest in the single, causing "Relax" to become the number-one song in the UK two weeks later.
+In July 1984, it peaked again at number-two following the release of the subsequent single "Two Tribes".

 In December 2007, BBC Radio 1 began to play a version of The Pogues' popular Christmas song "Fairytale of New York" that censored the words "faggot" and "slut" from one of its verses.
 The BBC cited concerns over the homophobic slurs as reasoning, despite the song having historically been played without censorship.
 The BBC reversed the decision after it was criticized by listeners, the band itself, and the mother of the song's featured vocalist Kirsty MacColl.
 Radio 1 controller Andy Parfitt argued that "While we would never condone prejudice of any kind, we know our audiences are smart enough to distinguish between maliciousness and creative freedom.
 In the context of this song, I do not feel that there is any negative intent behind the use of the words, hence the reversal of the decision."
-Thirteen years later, in November 2020, it was announced Radio 1 would revert to playing the censored version again, although other stations such as Radio 2 played the original.
+In November 2020, it was announced that Radio 1 would return to playing the censored version again; sister station BBC Radio 2 would still play the original version, and BBC Radio 6 Music would air either version at the discretion of DJs.